raphaelvallat/yasa/README.rst

 **Note**

 Several functions of YASA are written using `Numba <http://numba.pydata.org/>`_, a just-in-time compiler for Python.
 This allows to greatly speed up the computation time (typically a few seconds for a full night recording).

+**What are the prerequisites for using YASA?**

+In order to use YASA, you need:

+- Some basic knowledge of Python and especially the `NumPy <https://docs.scipy.org/doc/numpy/user/quickstart.html>`_, `Pandas <https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html>`_ and `MNE <https://martinos.org/mne/stable/index.html>`_ libraries.
+- A Python editor: YASA works best with `Jupyter Lab <https://jupyterlab.readthedocs.io/en/stable/index.html>`_, a web-based interactive user interface.
+- Some EEG data, either already loaded into a NumPy array, or loaded as a raw MNE object (for instance, using the `mne.io.read_raw_edf <https://mne-tools.github.io/stable/generated/mne.io.read_raw_edf.html>`_ function for EDF file.)
+- Optionally, a sleep staging vector (= hypnogram) to run the detections on specific sleep stages.
+Note that YASA requires that the data and hypnogram have the same sampling frequency.

 Examples
 ~~~~~~~~